newmanne/open_spiel/Setup.md

 yarn global add @quasar/cli

-# TODO: Install CPLEX with 3.8

-# TODO:
+# Install CPLEX via scp'ing the academic installer.
+Install it to /apps/opt/ibm...
+Then run the python command they tell you to run at the end of the install.
+Mkae sure you use CPLEX 20.10 or later so you support 3.8